peterpot/openath.github.io/standards.md

 If the 1976 Olympic Decathlon champion decides to make a comeback, we can discuss complicating things then.

+Thus, if exchanging athlete data, we might have a JSON document like this...

+    {"first_name": "Fred", "last_name": "Bloggs", "gender": "M"}

+..and in a spreadsheet, we would have a column with "M" or "F"

 Unfortunately nothing is so simple.
 There is an issue with using F=Female in that usually the age categories are derived from the gender e.g. M40.
 Masters athletics from the world level downwards has however adopted age categories of W35, W40 etc. On the other hand W=Women would not work very well for the young athletes.
 We will have to take this into account when linking gender and age category.

+## Countries

+Three letter ISO codes are preferred:

+    GBR
+    FRA
+    ESP

+Great Britain has some "history" here to make life more complex, so we allow for some "pseudo-countries":

+    ENG
+    SCO
+    WAL
+    NIR

 ## Dates

 We aim to be guided by <a href="https://en.wikipedia.org/wiki/ISO_8601">ISO 8601</a>

 Databases have rich ways to store dates, date-times and times, complete with time zone information.
 In athletics this can be troublesome, unless you are very careful.
 For example, you set up your county championships timetable in some detail in March, then the clocks change, and you find the computer assumed GMT when you entered in, and everyone shows up an hour off; or that you are advertising the wrong start time for an early-autumn cross country race.
+(Yes, this has happened!)

     "2015-10-17"  - use for dates, the ISO standard.
 (Excel will differ) "14:35" - use for the start time of an event, for historic or programme purposes

 When describing programmes or sets of results, we recommend separating the dates and times.
-If you are going to use exact datetime variables, you have to get the time zone right (both when the input was done and when the event is taking place.)

 ### Dates in Excel and user interfaces
 Pasting or importing of dates and times from Excel is risky.
 Spreadsheets understand dates, but if you go via a clipboard or to CSV/text, there is the risk of muddling days and months.
 Within a spreadsheet, dates should be proper dates.

-User input is however best done in the format that users are familiar with, even though the date is stored in the above format.
+User input is however best done in the format that users are familiar with, even though the date is stored internally in a proper, unambiguous format.
 Thus UK users would prefer 25/12/2014.
 This could be made configurable by taking the date format from their international settings.
 System output is also prescribed sometimes e.g. consistency with external sources.
 In this case the date format should be configurable according to the purpose of the output.

 ## Performances, time and distance